 A modern version of a TV classic, a newly single Latina mother raises her teen daughter and tween son with the “help” of her old-school mom and the owner of the apartment building they all live in.
-Funny and sweet, but definitely addresses issues of our time including sexuality, mental health, and politics, so it may not be as suited to young viewers.
+Funny and sweet, but it definitely addresses issues of our time, including sexuality, mental health, and politics, so it may not be as suited to young viewers.

 When they are recruited for a special space mission, which is undermined by mysterious circumstances, The Robinson family (estranged parents, two teen girls, and a tween boy) crash lands on a mystery planet.
 The family fights against all odds to survive and escape.
 But they’re surrounded by hidden dangers.

 A Series Of Unfortunate Events (Netflix)